-The MATE desktop environment, a lightweight GUI based on GNOME 2, is available as an extra for Amazon Linux 2 and is used in the Amazon Linux 2 offering of Amazon WorkSpaces.
+- Install the MATE desktop environment.
+MATE is a lightweight GUI based on GNOME 2 available as an extra for Amazon Linux 2.
+The Amazon Linux 2 offering of Amazon WorkSpaces uses MATE.
 For more information about MATE, see the MATE desktop environment website.

-To interact with MATE, you can install a Virtual Network Computing (VNC) service, such as TigerVNC.
+- Install a virtual network computing (VNC) service, such as TigerVNC.
 For more information about TigerVNC, see the tigervnc.org website.

-You can install popular web browsers, such as Firefox or Chromium, on Amazon Linux 2 as well.
+- (Optional) Install a web browser, such as Firefox or Chromium.
 For more information on Firefox, see the mozilla.org website.
 For more information on Chromium, see the chromium.org website.

 2. Update your instance by running sudo yum update, and then reboot the instance.
-Failure to do so can lead to unpredictable results when executing the steps below.
+Failure to update and reboot can lead to unpredictable results when following the steps below.

 1. Install MATE packages.

 sudo amazon-linux-extras install mate-desktop1.x